smscommunity/sms-guide/shines/b2/spider.md

 ## Inputs
 There are a number of non-trivial inputs to practise that are used for different spiders.

+**Water jump-dive (WJD)**
-* **Water jump-dive (WJD)**: *this is the fastest method for swimming in the game*.
+*This is the fastest method for swimming in the game*.
 Mario can only jump out of the water when the left stick is neutral.
 As soon as you jump, hold forward and press B – sliding thumb from A to B in 1 frame is ideal.
 After landing, you can hit neutral again and repeat, but multiple swims are rarely needed in Bianco 2.

+**Water spam-spray (WSS)**
-* **Water spam-spray (WSS)**: we can exploit the above mechanic to spam-spray without jumping out of the water – we just need to spam-spray while holding up.
+We can exploit the above mechanic to spam-spray without jumping out of the water – we just need to spam-spray while holding up.
 These are great for immobilising a spider that's coming towards you from in front.

+**Spam-spray dive (SSD)**
-* **Spam-spray dive (SSD)**: this is the same as the normal movement option for starting a waterslide from a spam-spray while having the spray nozzle active (e.g. used in Ricco 5 and Gelato 1 to clear bloopers/cataquacks).
+This is the same as the normal movement option for starting a waterslide from a spam-spray while having the spray nozzle active (e.g. used in Ricco 5 and Gelato 1 to clear bloopers/cataquacks).
 Jump out of the water, hold digital R, then slide thumb from A to B. Doing the spam-spray sooner into the jump will make this move cover more distance, but harder to input.

+**Spam-spray hover (SSH)**
-* **Spam-spray hover (SSH)**: similarly to the above, jump out of the water, hold digital R, then slide thumb from A to X. The hover takes a few more frames to come out, so these inputs must be somewhat fast.
+Similarly to SSD: jump out of the water, hold digital R, then slide thumb from A to X. The hover takes a few more frames to come out, so these inputs must be somewhat fast.

 ## Spider Flowchart
 *Explained with a sample of 20 spider reactions from EquivocalGenius.*